fcustodio90/talkdesk-client/README.md

 # Talkdesk Client

-This project was made for a front-end engineer challenge for talkdesk.
+This project was made for a front-end engineer interview challenge at talkdesk.

 ## Installation